-Doing two things at once, I set out to prove my bold assertion that there is more in “one line” of the introductory dialogues of Plato than in a whole textbook of modern psychology.
-Having done that with ease, I also wanted, in the book on psychology, to follow the path of Carl Jung, first discussing the shadow, and then what he calls anima and animus.
-Quickly, though, I was diverted into Shakespeare commentary, taking up Romeo and Juliet, A Midsummer Nights Dream, and hopefully one day The Tempest.
+There is more in “one line” of the introductory dialogues of Plato than in a whole textbook of modern psychology.
+Following the path of Carl Jung, the shadow is addressed first, and then what he calls anima and animus.
 The best piece I have on the shadow is the teaching of Jesus on the log and the beam, in a blog above as well as in the psych category.
 The shadow at first corresponds to the level of the three part Platonic soul called appetite, but the shadow effects the soul and mind, and is the apprenticeship or beginning of the quest of self knowledge.
 What we do not see in ourselves appears in another, in our faction with our fellows.
 Our faction with the outer world is of course based upon our faction within.
 The same is apparent in the psychological truth that what we do to others is in truth done to us, that if we do not forgive, we are not forgiven, etc. That is how the things of the “personal” shadow work.
 In some sense, too the principle must hold especially for what Jung would have to call the “collective” shadow.

 Love attempts to clear the way for itself, by penance, a recovery of innocence, and so is only available to the soul to the extent to which one “integrates” the “shadow.”
 What this faculty does in the majority of souls, in whom the lover is sleeping, is rather messy.
 The effect is similar to the effect of the faculty called “self'” by Jung, meaning our true self, the “eye of the soul.”
 But because this faculty is unconscious, all mankind needs what Jung calls a “living myth,” and what we call religion and even ritual.

 In his palinode (Plato, Phaedrus, 243-257), Socrates explains the occurrence of love on the basis of the same faculty or capacity of man on which philosophy is based, the capacity for the recollection of the knowledge of truth seen prior to our present incarnation (Plato, Meno 81).
-[Writing for the liberally educated, I will not pause again to explain that one can see the nature though the image, so that we need not get sidetracked by a discussion of whether Plato believed in reincarnation.]
 According to the speech, the soul, once perfect and winged, travelling in the train of one of the twelve gods, ascended to the summit of heaven, and there saw a vision of true being, which dwells beyond the Olympian heavens (Hyper-Ouranian being, as an old U of D teacher called it).
 In this, we were all “initiated into that mystery which is rightly accounted blessed beyond all others” (Phaedrus, 250b).
 The soul then lost its wings and descended into incarnation, but only the souls that have beheld truth can enter into human form, as is evident in the capacity of man for language.
 Because of this mystery, “If a man makes the right use of recollection and approaches the perfect mysteries,” he and he alone becomes truly perfect.
 Only the soul of the philosopher recovers her wings, because she is “ever near in memory to those things to which a god’s nearness makes him truly a god” (249d-e).
 The lover and the philosopher, like the lover and the saint in the Palm dance of Romeo and Juliet, are distinct.
 The one is an image of the other, and at the same time both, philosophy and love, may literally be the activity of the same faculty.
 Hence, Jung calls anima the “gateway to the collective unconscious,” and love is a kind, and one of four kinds, of divine madness (244).

 Beauty alone, of all the objects of vision seen, is manifest at all to our senses, through sight, the keenest of the bodily senses (250d).
 From this, we derive the teaching that in love, the lover is having their first concrete encounter with the divine or intelligible.
 (This demonstrates, too, what a Joke is the first way that the “theory of the forms” appears.
 The “forms” do not appear at all to most humans, except through the beauty of the beloved.)
 But to continue, when one who saw much and is fresh from the mysteries beholds a godlike face or bodily form that images or reflects beauty itself, the stream of beauty entering through the eyes gives rise to a warmth which causes the roots of the wings of the soul, once hardened, to melt and begin to grow.
 As in Plato’s Symposium, where love (a spirit and not a god) is the beginning of an ascent on the ladder of love, so here, love is presented as the beginning of the recovery of the wings of the soul, completed only in the philosopher.